CTSRD-CHERI/SIMTight/README.md

 Scalarisation is a technique that can spot uniform vectors and process them more efficiently as scalars, saving on-chip storage and energy.
-We do it dynamically (in hardware, at runtime) but it can also be done statically by the compiler.
-Scalarisation can be enabled independently for the standard integer register file and the register file holding capability meta-data.
-For example, to enable scalarisation of both register files, edit [inc/Config.h](inc/Config.h) and apply the following settings:
+We do it dynamically (in hardware, at runtime) but it can also be done statically by a compiler.
+Scalarisation can be enabled independently for the integer register file and the register file holding capability meta-data.
+For example, to enable scalarisation of both register files, edit [inc/Config.h](inc/Config.h) and apply the following
+settings:

   * `#define SIMTEnableRegFileScalarisation 1`
   * `#define SIMTEnableCapRegFileScalarisation 1`